NWChemEx/NWX_TA/HUb_1UBQ/struct_h_added/README.md

 the linear di-Ubiquitin structure.

 As is common the original protein structures do not contain hydrogen atoms.
 So as a first step those need to be added.
-Using OpenBabel this can be accomplished
+Using pdb4amber this can be accomplished
 with:
 ```
     pdb4amber --in <input>.pdb --out <output>.pdb --add-missing-atoms